Student Internships

 We accept interns on a rolling basis but expect most to complete their internship during the summer.
 If your internship would begin in summer, we recommend applying by May 15th, 2024.

-- The organization hosting you as a student intern must serve Arizona, California, Hawai’i, Nevada, or the US Affiliated Pacific Islands, including Native American tribes and Indigenous communities in these areas.
+• The organization hosting you as a student intern must serve American Samoa, Arizona, California, the Commonwealth of the Northern Mariana Islands, Guam, Hawai'i, and Nevada, including Native American Tribes and Indigenous communities in these areas.
 Students can work remotely outside this area if approved by the internship supervisor.

 Yes, this is a paid opportunity.
 Accepted students will receive a stipend of $5,000.